New York becomes only state to offer free four-year college

-New York will be the only state in the country to cover four-year public college tuition for residents after the program was included in the budget package approved Sunday night.
+New York will be the only state in the country to offer universal public college tuition coverage for working- and middle-class residents after the program was included in the budget package approved Sunday night.

 The state's Excelsior Scholarship program will be rolled out in tiers over the next three years, starting with full coverage of four-year college tuition this fall for students whose families make less than $100,000.